logo

 Habitable Living Issues

-Notify your property manager when you notice structurally unsafe elements, vermin infestation, bed bugs, or faulty electrical, air-conditioning, heating, plumbing, or ventilation equipment.
+Notify your property manager when you notice structurally unsafe elements, vermin infestation, bed bugs, or faulty electrical, air conditioning, heating, plumbing, or ventilation equipment.
+Your kitchen appliances, like your refrigerator and stove or oven, should also be in working condition for your space to be habitable.
 Also, bring gas leaks to your property manager’s attention immediately.

 What is considered emergency maintenance in an apartment?